 4. All in One Homeschool

-I’ve never used All in One Homeschool as our full curriculum, but I often head that way for non-traditional ideas for history and science.
+I’ve never used All in One Homeschool as a complete curriculum, but I have used it to find non-traditional ideas for history and science.
 Let the record show that there’s much more to the site than these two subjects though!

-I use the Scope and Sequence pages to help me determine what lines up with my lesson plans and then go from there to find the appropriate topics and schedule day.
+I used the Scope and Sequence pages to help me determine what lines up with my lesson plans and then go from there to find the appropriate topics and schedule day.

 5. Magic Tree House